AgnesM02/RouletteApp/README.md

 # RouletteApp
-This is my first game that I made using SwftUI.
+This is my first game that I made using SwiftUI.
 Hope you enjoy it.